|UPDATE 2016: It;s getting "realer & realer"|

 It figures, they are Oil-Qaeda's priests.

-UPDATE 2: Pope Francis calls the abuse of the Earth a sin:
+Pope Francis calls the abuse of the Earth a sin:

 Pope Francis made the religious case for tackling climate change on Wednesday, calling on his fellow Christians to become “Custodians of Creation” and issuing a dire warning about the potentially catastrophic effects of global climate change.(Climate Progress, emphasis added).
+In fact, this publicly expressed position by the Pope will become an official Papal Edict in 2015 (Message of Science & Religion - Western - 2).

 Speaking to a massive crowd in Rome, the first Argentinian pope delivered a short address in which he argued that respect for the “beauty of nature and the grandeur of the cosmos” is a Christian value, noting that failure to care for the planet risks apocalyptic consequences.